SMooGPT: Stylized Motion Generation using Large Language Models

 \section{Design Details of Competitors}

-\paragraph{Text-guided motion stylization} Since no existing framework directly addresses the problem of text-guided motion stylization, we develop baseline approaches that integrate ChatGPT with existing motion generation methods, MotionGPT~\cite{jiang2023motiongpt} and MLD~\cite{chen2023executing}.
-Specifically, we follow the same procedure used in dataset construction to compose the content text and style label into a unified global description, which is then fed into the two motion generation models.
+\paragraph{Text-guided motion stylization} Since no existing framework directly addresses the problem of text-guided motion stylization, we develop baseline approaches that integrate ChatGPT with existing motion generation methods, MotionGPT~\cite{jiang2023motiongpt}, MLD~\cite{chen2023executing} and ParCo~\cite{zou2024parco}.
+Specifically, we follow the same procedure used in dataset construction to compose the content text and style label into a unified global description, which is then fed into the three motion generation models.

-\paragraph{Motion-guided motion stylization} We leverage the source code of SMooDi to retrian in the in-domain subset.
-Because there is a trade-off between content preservation and style reflection when using two types of style guidance, we set the classifier-free guidance weight to 1 and retain the original weight for classifier-based guidance during inference to better preserve content, aligning more closely with the original paper.
+\paragraph{Motion-guided motion stylization} We leverage the source code of SMooDi to retrian in the two settings.
+For the zero-shot setting, we early-stop training at $10$ epochs to prevent content forgetting caused by over-focusing on the reference motion.
+For the held-out setting, we follow the original SMooDi training protocol and train the model for $50$ epochs.
+To balance the trade-off between content preservation and style reflection, we set the classifier-free guidance weight to $1$.
+Furthermore, we disable classifier-based guidance during inference, as it relies on a pre-trained encoder that fails to generalize to unseen reference motions.